saeidsaadatigero/wifi-SSID-searcher-web-app/README.md

   ### ⚙️ Installation
   Connecting to real Wi-Fi networks from a web application is not a common or recommended practice due to security concerns.
 However, I can guide you on how to display available Wi-Fi networks (SSIDs) using Python and Django.
 Keep in mind that this will only work on your local development machine, and connecting to Wi-Fi networks will not be possible through a web application in a secure way.

-Here's a simple example that uses the wifi library to retrieve available Wi-Fi SSIDs.
 First, you need to install the wifi library:

 #### Using `pip`